-- Reviewing business and corporate strategies; - Implementing Brambles' strategic direction and ensuring its resources are well managed; - Formulating major policies in areas such as succession planning and talent management, human and capital resources management, information technology, development of strategy, risk management, communications and post-investment project reviews; - Leading initiatives which may from time to time vary, but include Zero Harm and innovation; and - Leading the implementation of change processes.
+- Reviewing business and corporate strategies; - Implementing Brambles' strategic direction and ensuring its resources are well managed; - Formulating major policies in areas such as succession planning and talent management, human and capital resources management, information technology, development of strategy, risk management and communications; - Leading initiatives which may from time to time vary, but include Zero Harm and innovation; and - Leading the implementation of change processes.

-Biographical details for the members of the ELT are shown on pages 22 and 23 of Brambles' 2018 Annual Report.
+Biographical details for the members of the ELT are shown on pages 26 to 28 of Brambles' 2019 Annual Report.